solusine/markdown-licenses/licenses/AGPL-3.0-or-later.md

   <dt><h4>Appropriate Legal Notices</h4></dt>
   <dd>
-    An interactive user interface displays “<em>Appropriate Legal Notices</em>” to the extent that it includes a convenient and prominently visible feature that:<br><br>
+    <p>An interactive user interface displays “<em>Appropriate Legal Notices</em>” to the extent that it includes a convenient and prominently visible feature that:</p>
     <ol>
       <li>displays an appropriate copyright notice, and</li>
       <li>tells the user that there is no warranty for the work (except to the extent that warranties are provided), that licensees may convey the work under this License, and how to view a copy of this License.</li>